U.K. lawmakers plot next steps after crushing Theresa May's Brexit plan

 May worked closely with the E.U. after the first failed vote to clarify the so-called Irish backstop.
 Brexit supporters fear that the backstop could be used to bind the country to E.U. regulations indefinitely.

-On Monday, May made a last-minute visit to Strasbourg, France, for talks with European leaders.
-She had hoped that what she called “legal changes” they made to the backstop would be enough to convince reluctant U.K. lawmakers to vote for her deal.
+On Monday, May made a last-minute visit to Strasbourg for talks with European leaders.
+She had hoped that what she called “legal changes” made to the backstop would be enough to convince reluctant U.K. lawmakers to vote for her deal.

 In the end, Brexit supporters weren’t satisfied.